thumbliner/thumbliner/small-talk.md

 I find this city most beautiful in the rain.<br>

 What have you been up to?
-Digging into how language, music, and thought connect.<br>
+Digging into how music connects thoughts.<br>

 What do you think about Artificial Intelligence?
 I don’t have any interesting thoughts on it.<br>